JeffreyBenjaminBrown/hode/README.md

 # There is in-app help

-And it's more up-to-date:
+And it's more up-to-date --
 it includes some features not otherwise documented, and the keywords and keyboard shortcuts it describes are guaranteed to be correct, whereas the documentation outside of the app might not be.

 You'll still need to use the out-of-app documentation for a good introduction to the app.
-But once you've read that stuff, the in-app help is a good way to remind yourself how things work, what the keyboard shortcuts andn commands are, etc.
+But you don't have to study it too hard, because once you've seen what Hode can do, the in-app help is an easy way to remind yourself exactly how to do it.

 Access the help by pressing `M-?`.
 (That probably means `Alt-?`, unless you use a Mac).

 # What Hode is, and how it works